keshuaixu/pmd_dvrk/README.md

 roslaunch dvrk_robot dvrk_arm_rviz.launch arm:=MTML config:=/path/to/config/console-MTML.json
 ```

 Now use it like the regular old dvrk.
+You should see the rviz model moves with the real robot.
+You can try turning on the gravity compensation.

 # things that don't work
 - E-stop not implemented
   - The solid state relay in the box is for DC only.
 Replace it with an AC relay.
-- the footpedal and gripper sensor inputs are not tested
+- the foot pedal and gripper sensor inputs are not tested
 - the communication between PMD ARM core and the motor amps seems to be very slow
-  - I could only achive 100+ Hz control cycle, which is way too slow for position PID
+  - I could only achieve 100+ Hz control cycle, which is way too slow for position PID
   - PMD is investigating this issue
  - PMD stops listening to UDP randomly
   - PMD is investigating this issue

 # future work
 - If the communication speed and reliability can be improved, `dvrk_ros_pmd` should be reimplemented in c++ and be part of `sawRobotIO1394` for simplicity.
 When you do that, **revert the `sawIntuitiveResearchKit` to the [jhu vanilla version](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/).** The modification in my fork removed the homing sequence because the position PID does not work, causing the robot unable to home.
 - If the communication issue cannot be resolved, you can try running to position and velocity loop on PMD.
-You will need to calculate the actuator position/velocity target, because the loop in dvrk are joint-based instead of actuator-based.
+You will need to calculate the actuator position/velocity target because the loop in dvrk is joint-based instead of actuator-based.